Cybersecurity for Santa Clarita Businesses

 Modern cybersecurity extends beyond firewalls, antivirus software, and password policies.
 It encompasses the people, processes, and technologies that support daily business operations.
 From cloud platforms and remote work to critical business applications and sensitive data, nearly every organization relies on technology to function effectively.

 Businesses operating in regulated industries such as healthcare, legal services, and financial services face additional pressure to maintain security, protect data, and demonstrate compliance.
-Cybersecurity is no longer an isolated technology issue—it is a business responsibility.
+Cybersecurity is no longer an isolated technology issue.
+It is a business responsibility.

 The Challenge